fmenardo/sim_cluster_MTB/README.md

 ## Stop conditions

-There are two possible stop conditions
+There are two possible stop conditions which are mutually exclusive:-s lineages|time.

+lineages: the simulation stops when a number of living infectious individuals is reached (specified with -l).
+If the lineage goes extinct before the simulation is discarded.

+time: the simulation stop after a certain number of years (specified with -t).
+If the lineage goes extinct before the simulation is retained.

 ## An example